lorepirri/fb-cleaning-utilities/.github/ISSUE_TEMPLATE/feature_request.md

 See: http://haumer.net/rational/files/feat_uc_req_wp.pdf
 -->

 <!-- Optional
-**Describe alternatives you've considered**
+**Alternative Solutions**
+Describe alternatives you've considered.
 A clear and concise description of any alternative solutions or features you've considered.
 -->

 <!-- Optional
 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 -->

 <!-- Optional
 **Additional context**